muya/student-portal/README.md

 student-portal
 ==============

-StudentPortal App is a follow-through tutorial for learning the Yii Framework
+StudentPortal App is a follow-through tutorial for learning the Yii Framework.

+Details on the tutorial here: http://encore254.blogspot.com/2012/08/yii-tutorial-introduction.html

 STRUCTURE
 =========